Learn about scholarships at UMGC and find out if you qualify.

 Check out the scholarship categories below to see what you might qualify for and to learn about the different scholarship awarding processes.
 These categories have unique eligibility requirements and application processes, so reviewing all the information on this page can help you stay as informed as possible about the different opportunities available to you.

 Please note: The Free Application for Federal Student Aid (FAFSA) is required for most scholarships offered by UMGC.
-Make sure you complete the FAFSA early.
+UMGC encourages all students to complete the FAFSA early each year.

 Most scholarships require students to be enrolled in a minimum number of program-applicable credits in each semester they receive an award.